grafana/grafana/docs/sources/administration/data-source-management/lbac/_index.md

 1. Using the same dashboard across multiple teams.
    Team LBAC lets Grafana Teams use the same dashboard with different access control rules.

-To set up Team LBAC for a Loki data source, refer to [Configure Team LBAC](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/).
+To set up Team LBAC for a Loki data source, refer to [Configure Team LBAC](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/lbac/configure-lbac-for-loki/).

 ## Limitations

 - There is a set number of rules to be configured within a datasource, depending on the size of the rules.
   - Around ~500-600 rules is the upper limit.
-- If there are no Team LBAC rules for a user's team, that user can query all logs.
+- If there are no LBAC rules for a user's team, that user can query all logs.
-- If an administrator is part of a team with Team LBAC rules, those rules are applied to the administrator requests.
+- If an administrator is part of a team with LBAC rules, those rules are applied to the administrator requests.
-- Cloud Access Policies (CAP) LBAC rules override Team LBAC rules.
+- Cloud Access Policies (CAP) LBAC rules override LBAC rules.
   Cloud Access Policies are the access controls from Grafana Cloud.
   If there are any CAP LBAC rules configured for the same data source, then only the CAP LBAC rules are applied.

-  You must remove any label selectors from your Cloud Access Policies to use Team LBAC.
+  You must remove any label selectors from your Cloud Access Policies to use LBAC for datasources.
   For more information about CAP label selectors, refer to [Use label-based access control (LBAC) with access policies](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/label-access-policies/).

 ## Data source permissions